 Skip Breadcrumb Links

-Knowing what to expect from a hospital visit can be difficult if you’ve never been to a hospital in Canada.
+If you’ve never been to a hospital in Canada, knowing what to expect from a hospital visit can be difficult.
 There are some things to keep in mind before you go.

 Depending on your situation, and if you have a non-life-threatening medical emergency, you have other options instead of going to a hospital emergency room (ER).